Scops owl: Species

 An apparent Otus owl was heard calling at about 1,000 meters ASL south of the summit of Camiguin in the Philippines on May 14, 1994.
 No scops owls had previously known from this island, and given that new species of Otus are occasionally discovered, it may have been an undescribed taxon.

-In July 2016, an unknown Otus species was photographed on Príncipe.
+In July 2016, an unknown Otus species was photographed on the island of Príncipe in the Gulf of Guinea.
 The image was published on Ornithomedia.
 Dubbed Otus bikegila, it was formally described in 2022.

 Formerly placed here

 As noted above, the fossil record of scops owls gives an incomplete picture of their evolution at present.
 While older sources cite many species of supposed extinct Otus (or "Scops"), these are now placed in entirely different genera: